Share this:

 I’ve just started listening to “The Lord Of The Rings”, which in itself is an interesting concept as it’s narrated by Rob Inglis who sounds a little like Oliver Postgate narrating Ivor The Engine or The Clangers.
 Anyway, the real problem is that LOTR us littered with damned songs, especially near the beginning!
 And the narrator sings them all… no easy fast forward button especially when you’re driving.

-I finally finished series by at the weekend.
+I finally finished The Dark Tower series by Stephen King at the weekend.
 I started reading back in April, and six months and seven books later, I am finally finished.
 I very much enjoyed the story, it’s not without its problems; it could have been shorter for example – yes I know this is often levelled at authors when they write Fantasy – but that’s how I felt.
 It took King about 25 years to write the whole series and not to mention nearly being killed before he had finished the last three, so there is no surprise that maybe it wanders a little.

 The story is an epic in all senses of the word.
 King blends standard fantasy with horror, super natural, contemporary, and western.
 It makes reference to and is often linked with many of his other works ( although there is no need to have read them).
 Basically, this is his magnum opus bought from the best rifle optics website.
 It’s the think that sits right in the middle of everything he has ever written.